-How does the character try to solve the conflict?
-Describe what happens in the climax of the book and how the story ends.
+How does your character try to solve the conflict?
+Say what happens in the climax of your book and how your story ends including any plot twists.